kuleuven/mango-ingest/README.md

   -p, --path TEXT                 The (local) path to monitor  [default: .]
   -d, --destination TEXT          iRODS destination collection path --observer [native|polling]     The observer system to use for getting
                                   changed paths.
+Defaults to 'polling' which
+                                  is recommended for most use cases, but you can use also 'native' in for linux/mac filesystems when watching for new files that are directly written into the
+                                  directorypolling is a rather brute force
+                                  algorithm, needed for network mounted drives
+                                  and windows for example  [default: polling] --polling-interval INTEGER      Polling interval in seconds in case the observer is specified as 'polling'
+                                  [default: 5]
-Defaults to 'native' which is recommended, but you can use also 'polling' to select a brute force algorithm, which can be needed for network mounted drives for example  [default: native] --regex TEXT                    regular expression to match [multiple] --glob TEXT                     glob expression to match as a simpler alternative to --regex [multiple]
+  --regex TEXT                    regular expression to match [multiple] --glob TEXT                     glob expression to match as a simpler
+                                  alternative to --regex [multiple]